benjaminapetersen/angular-element-query/README.md

 ### How does it work?

 The `element-query` directive takes a string of breakpoint definitions.
-These are arbitrary key value pairs, but every time there is a change in a matched query, element-query will fire an event with `key, value, currentWidth` as three arguments.
-Your directive only needs to call the `elementQuery.subscribe($scope)` method to receive this information (there are two ways to subscribe, more on that to come).
+These are arbitrary key value pairs, but every time there is a change in a matched query, `elementQuery` will fire an event with `key, value, currentWidth` as three arguments.
+Your directive only needs to call the `elementQuery.subscribe($scope)` method to receive this information (or provide a callback, see example above).

 The actual mechanism for listening for size change events on the element requires a small amount of DOM manipulation.
 An `<object>` tag is injected into your element, which is a special kind of tag that can